skx/golang-metrics/README.md

 * `go.overseer.cpu.goroutines`
 * `go.overseer.mem.alloc`
 * `..`
+* `go.overseer.uptime`

-If you need to submit to a non-standard port you can include that in your `$METRICS` setup:
+If your host runs the submission agent upon a non-standard port you can specify that as you would expect:

      $ METRICS=metrics.example.com:2233 ./application